sinai-dev/sinai-dev.github.io/Custom/ItemExtensions.md

 # Sub-classes

-Below are all the subclasses of SL_ItemExtension.
+Below are all the subclasses of `SL_ItemExtension`.
 These contain the field above, as well as extra fields.

 ## SL_Deployable
 Used to deploy or pack a deployable item (tents, crafting stations, etc).
 This behaviour is pretty specific to the existing Deployable items, you will need to use C# to modify the interactions in a significant way.